vinicunca/akar/docs/content/docs/2.pohon/2.components/dialog.md

 ---
-description: A dialog window that can be used to display a message or request user input.
+description: A window overlaid on either the primary window or another dialog window, rendering the content underneath inert.
 category: overlay
 links:
   - label: Akar